perspectmc/pmb-dotnet8/# PMB Repository Folder Structure.md

 - Features folder
 - Image assets

+Consider subdividing this folder as the documentation grows:
+- `/docs/specs/` – Feature specifications or detailed requirements
+- `/docs/architecture/` – System diagrams, infrastructure, and design decisions
+- `/docs/features/` – Per-module overviews and proposed enhancements

 ---

 ### /config/

 (If used) Holds shared config files like `appsettings.shared.json`.

+Clarify whether these settings are consumed dynamically during runtime or simply serve as developer references.

 ---

 ### /logs/

 Used for Serilog or structured local logging during development.
 Excluded from Git via `.gitignore`.

+Ensure logging targets (e.g., Serilog output paths) match this location in `appsettings.Development.json`.

 ---